RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 To compensate for the mismatch in height, momentum X and momentum Y in level :math:`\ell` and :math:`\ell + 1`.
 We synchronize between these levels.
-"This is simply corrected by overwriting covered coarse cells to be the average of the overlying fine cells."[X]_
+"This is simply corrected by overwriting covered coarse cells to be the average of the overlying fine cells."[6]_

 Flowchart
 ^^^^^^^^^

-Here we want to give you a rough overview of the programme.
-To do this, we have made a **flowchart** of the main functions that the programme goes through.
-The following chapter will explain the process and give an overview of the steps the programme has to perform.
+Here we want to give you a rough overview of the program.
+To do this, we have made a **flowchart** of the main functions that the program goes through.
+The following chapter will explain the process and give an overview of the steps the program has to perform.

 .. raw:: html